 AS INFLATION hits a five-year high millions of older people living on fixed incomes are facing a further financial squeeze.
 Life in retirement is getting more expensive, costing an average of £10,830 a year, according to new analysis from over-55s financial specialist Key Retirement.

 The implications for British society of the rising costs of elderly care are widespread.
 The recent general election result was partly attributed to the so-called ‘dementia tax’, and in years to come it is possible that a flurry of negligence allegations may arise indirectly from the problem.

 Once seen as a last resort, the use of specialist, later-life mortgages is increasingly common among well-off homeowners keen to fund “living inheritances” and avoid death duties.

-The potential wealth available to over-55s in the UK through equity release in Q2 rose 1.4 per cent to around £372bn, according to Retirement Advantage research.
+The third quarter of 2017 saw a £2bn increase in the potential amount of wealth available to over-55s in the UK through equity release, according to Retirement Advantage research.

 Thousands of retirees are taking cash out of properties as they don’t have enough to live on.

 The number of retirees aged 75 to 84 taking out so-called equity release loans shot up 48 per cent in the past year.